Two kinds of data API are commonly used. For metrics, event logs, and entity-related data, it's called Insight API, and you can also use raw SQL API.

 Cache Control

-Each API could directly control cache strategy by adding an cachePolicy field as follow.
-The default cache behavior is have a long cache TTL and short refresh TTL, so the query is cached most of the time but if it's stale trigger background refreshing.
+Each API can directly control cache strategy by adding a cachePolicy field as follows.
+The default cache behavior is to have a long cache TTL and short refresh TTL, so the query is cached most of the time but if it's stale, it triggers background refreshing.

 {